Medable/mdctl/packages/mdctl-cli/README.md

-# mdctl-plugin-cli
+# mdctl-cli

-Developer Tools for Medable
+Developer Tools Cli for Medable

-# Credentials
+## Credentials

 Our developer tools allow you to store your credentials in a safe way and use them to perform other operations later on.